Private client law in Guernsey: overview

 The deceased did not know and approve the contents of his will.

 The deceased did not make the will of his own free will.

 The Ecclesiastical Court holds powers to issue grants of representation.
 It was held in X v The Registrar of the Ecclesiastical Court of the Bailiwick of Guernsey (2004) (where there was evidence of fraud) that the Royal Court has an inherent jurisdiction to right any injustice, and the Registrar has a duty to assist in the righting of any wrong.
 The Royal Court has the power to order disclosure of documents under the Ecclesiastical Court (Jurisdiction) (Bailiwick of Guernsey) Law, 1994.

-In addition, the States of Guernsey (States) (the Parliament of the Island of Guernsey) passed the Inheritance (Guernsey) Law, 2011 (Inheritance Law) which abolishes forced heirship with respect to both immovable and movable property.
+Forced heirship with respect to both immovable and movable property was abolished by the Inheritance (Guernsey) Law, 2011 (Inheritance Law).
 The principle of testamentary freedom applies with respect to wills executed after 1 April 2012 (see Question 24, Current regime).
 If a will fails to make reasonable financial provision for a dependant of a Guernsey domiciliary then that dependant has the right to make a claim within six months of the testator's death against the estate of the testator for such provision (sections 4 and 7, Inheritance Law).
-Certain property may be brought back into the estate for the purpose of calculating the value of the estate at death including nominated property, gifts made in contemplation of death, joint property passing by survivorship and dispositions made to defeat a claim (section 11, Inheritance Law).

 Guernsey's rules of forced heirship have been abolished with respect to wills written and intestacies occurring after 1 April 2012.
 Freedom of testamentary disposition now applies.